|Date:||3 July 2014|

 |Venue:||The Hatton (etc Venues)|

-At the end of the Briefing and Workshop you will be better able to answer these questions and have gained an understanding of the economic principles which drive the development industry and impact on the planning process.
+This Briefing and Workshop will enable you to answer these questions and have gained an understanding of the economic principles which drive the development industry and impact on the planning process.

-1. Understand why viability matters for policy making and individual schemes
+1. Understand why viability matters in the planning process

 9.00 Registration and coffee